cowboy/state-of-grunt-fe-summit-2014-talk/src/decks/index.md

 ]
 --
 .smaller[
-* Before deciding on Grunt vs Gulp vs Brocolli vs something else in your project, think about your needs and experiment ]
+* Before deciding on Grunt vs Gulp vs Broccoli vs something else in your project, think about your needs and experiment ]
 --
 .smaller[